bvdputte/kirby-log/readme.md

 ```

-The output in the log will be prepended with a timestamp:
+The output in the log (`/site/kirbylogs/mylog.log`) will be prepended with a timestamp:

 ```

 [2018-08-06 13:08:37.729538] This event will be added to mylog.log

 ```

+## Options

+1. The default location where logfiles will be saved is `/site/kirbylogs/`.
+You can change `kirbylogs` foldername by using setting it via the options `$kirby->option("bvdputte.kirbylog.logfolder", "myownfoldername");`.